Xrey995/ai-rapi/README_EN.md

 [🇷🇺 Русский](README.md) | 🇬🇧 English

 ---
+# THE PROJECT IS NO LONGER SUPPORTED AND HAS BEEN MOVED TO THE ARCHIVE.

 # Ai RAPI Unlimited LLMs
 ### OpenAI-Compatible API Gateway — Unlimited Tokens, Fixed Price